 Minnesota applicants are often successful; we have placed five Knauss Scholars in the last seven years.

 See what Alaska Knauss Fellows think of their experience

 (but apply through Minnesota Sea Grant)

 Support for recent graduates with a master's, doctorate, or professional degree to provide assistance to state coastal zone management programs.
-Fellowships are for two years and match students to projects in one of these coastal states: California, Maine Oregon, Massachusetts, New Hampshire, or New York (see projects at: www.csc.noaa.gov/cms/fellows/stateprojects.html).
+Fellowships are for two years and match students to projects in a coastal or Great Lakes state (see projects at: www.csc.noaa.gov/cms/fellows/stateprojects.html).
 Competitive salary, benefits, travel, and relocation expenses.
 Degree must be completed between Jan.
-1, 2012 and July 31, 2013.
+1, 2013 and July 31, 2014.
 Contact Valerie Brady for application assistance.
 Applications are due to Minnesota Sea Grant Jan.
-25, 2013.
+24, 2014.